Every motorcycle should be set up properly for the rider.

 Setting up a suspension correctly is as much art as it is science, and perfection is not achieved quickly.
 What we’re looking for is usually the quick-and-dirty somewhere-in-the-ballpark adjustment when we are testing.
 At minimum, most bikes at least have rear preload adjustment; you should start here and set your sag.
 There are a million articles out there on how to set sag but a very easy rule of thumb is this: set up the bike so the rear suspension compresses a third of its total travel when you’re seated on the bike.
 If you’re fat like me, start from the most preload and work your way softer.

 If you do have front and/or rear compression or rebound adjustments, it can pay to either check the factory manual for a base setting, or simply turn the clickers all the way in and out to find the total number of clicks.
 Then start working up or down from the middle until settings start to jell.
-(Or, again, if you are Lem-sized, max everything and then back off two clicks.
+(Or, again, if you are Lem-sized, max the compression and then back off two clicks.
 With rebound, do the opposite: all the way out and come back in a click or two.)

 If you’re lucky, you might have electronic adjustments.
 This is far easier than trying to knock a shock lockring loose with an oversized screwdriver and a hammer, but the same theory applies: Play with things.
 Test it out.
 Find the limits, then home in on the sweet spot.
 Keep in mind that the suspension setting that makes you comfy with soaking up bumps while cruising will not be the same setting that gives you the maximum feeling of control when you're railing through the corners, so you'll probably end up with a compromise.